blckbx/mybosbotexample/README.md

 ## **⚙ Fine Tuning:**

 1) Optional Setup Telegram Bot: Edit `settings.json` to your needs.
-Add HTTP API Token (set by BotFather) and chat id (lookup `/id` on Telegram). ⚠ **A word of caution: Connecting the node with a Telegram ID can expose your identity (registrered telephone number on Telegram)!**
+Add HTTP API Token (set by BotFather) and chat id (lookup `/id` on Telegram). ⚠ **A word of caution: Connecting the node with a Telegram ID can expose your identity (registrered telephone number on Telegram)!
+It's adviced to use a proxy (e.g. Tor, see `.env` settings) to connect to your Telegram bot.**
 2) Set rules for channels (see settings.json.example): `aliasMatch`, `min_ppm`, `max_ppm`, `no_local_rebalance`, `no_remote_balance`, `max_htlc_sats`, `AVOID_LIST` (nodes to exclude from rebalancing (even in-path))